jointheleague/Memory/Instructions.md

 - __State 0:__ Zero unmatched cards facing up
     - If the user clicks on a card facing up, ignore the click.
     - If the user clicks on a card facing down, assign that button to `firstCardButton` and flip it (so it faces up).
-Go to state 1 (i.e., assign 1 to the variable `state`.
+Go to state 1 (i.e., assign 1 to the variable `state`).

 - __State 1:__ One unmatched card facing up
     - If the user clicks on a card facing up, ignore the click.
     - If the user clicks on a card facing down, assign that button to `secondCardButton` and flip it (so it faces up).
 Check if the two buttons match, i.e., have equal cards.
-If they do, go to state 0 (i.e., assign 0 to the variable `state`.
+If they do, go to state 0.
 If they don't go to state 2.

 - __State 2:__ Two unmatched cards facing up
     - If the user clicks on a card facing up, flip `firstCardButton` and `secondCardButton` (so they both face down), and go to state 0.